Stay means STAY

 Say 'STAY' and use a hand in a 'stop' gesture in front of your dog.

-Step forward on your RIGHT foot, and turn and face your dog.
+Step forward on THE FOOT OPPOSITE YOUR DOG, and turn and face your dog.

 Begin adding some distractions.